 G – basic bipod that easily screws on and off

 If you are buying one, there are only a few modifications I’d make from the standard A2.
 I’d upgrade the grip to something you like, I’d have the feed ramps extended and polished, I’d get a barrel with a 1/7 barrel twist (not 1/9) to better stabilize larger sized 5.56 bullets, competition front post, and I’d upgrade the flash suppressor to the phantom style with closed bottom port.
-You might want a sight adjustment tool and I recommend this book, AR-15/M16/M4 marksmanship book pictured (and linked to) here:
+You might want a sight adjustment tool and I recommend the AR-15/M16/M4 Rifle Marksmanship book pictured above.